ADVISORY BRITAIN-ROYALS/PLATINUM-JUBILEE-PALACE -- APPROXIMATE TIMINGS --

-LONDON - View of Buckingham Palace ahead of the celebrations as The Queen becomes the first British Monarch to celebrate a Platinum Jubilee, seventy years of service.
+LONDON - View of Buckingham Palace during the celebrations as The Queen becomes the first British Monarch to celebrate a Platinum Jubilee, seventy years of service.

 Restrictions: